Australia’s biggest seagrass restoration project is happening in SA

 Did you know?

-project to re-establish around 10 hectares of seagrass off the Adelaide metropolitan coast.
-New life for our coastal environment
+The largest seagrass restoration project in Australia is happening in South Australia which aims to re-establish around 10 hectares of seagrass off the Adelaide metropolitan coast.

 Seagrass meadows are very important to the nearshore coastal environment.
 They help stabilise the seabed by holding sand with their roots and reduce the waves and currents near the seabed with their leaves.
 They also provide both food and habitat for marine life.